Energy dependent kinetic freeze-out temperature and transverse flow velocity in high energy collisions: Results and discussion

 The inconsistent results on the trend of $T_0$ ($\beta_T$) are in fact caused by different models or methods.
 Similar to different types of thermometers in thermodynamics, the standard method extracting nuclear temperature is needed in high energy collisions.
 In our opinion, the standard method should be related to the Boltzmann-Gibbs statistics and the standard distribution (the Boltzmann, Fermi-Dirac, and Bose-Einstein distributions) which are the foundation of the ideal gas model in thermodynamics.
 The blast-wave model with Boltzmann-Gibbs statistics [2, 3] and the alternative method [5--11] with standard distribution are suitable to be candidates, though other models and methods also fit the data very well.

 In the above discussions, we have used the two-component blast-wave model in some cases.
 In our very recent work [48], a superposition of the blast-wave model and an inverse power-law has been particularly used in these cases in $pp$ collisions.
-It is noted that $T_0$ ($\beta_T$) is mainly determined by the first component due to the fact that the first component contributes a major fraction.
+It is noted that $T_0$ ($\beta_T$) is determined by the first component due to the fact that the spectra in low $p_T$ range is mainly contributed by the first component.
 From the point of view of extraction of $T_0$ ($\beta_T$), one can consider only the contribution of the first component.
 Even the second component can be given up in the fit process and the corresponding $p_T$ region can be left there.

 In the last part of this section, we would like to discuss further some issues.
 The description of blast-wave model came from Ref.
 [2] assumes the local thermal equilibrium based on a hydrodynamical framework.
 From Cooper-Frye formula, one can derive Eq.
 (1) for Boltzmann-Gibbs statistics.
 Due to the very short interacting time, the collision system is possibly not in the thermal equilibrium with an unified temperature, but in a few local thermal equilibriums with different temperatures.
-Naturally and in the simplest way, we can use the two-component blast-wave model, which basically assumes that the both very-low-$p_T$ and low-$p_T$ particles severally obey the above hydrodynamical assumption.
+Naturally and in the simplest way, we can use the two-component blast-wave model, which basically assumes that the both low-$p_T$ and high-$p_T$ particles severally obey the above hydrodynamical assumption.

 Although the system of $pp$ collisions at low energy is probably not in thermal equilibrium or local thermal equilibriums due to low multiplicity, the present work treats $pp$ collisions at high energies in which the multiplicities in most cases are not too low.
 In particular, small collision systems such as $pp$ and $p$-nucleus collisions show abundant collective behaviors [49] which are similar to those in nucleus-nucleus collisions.
 These similarities to nucleus-nucleus collisions render that the idea of local thermal equilibrium for $pp$ collisions at high energies may be the truth.
 The application of the (two-component) blast-wave model in $pp$ collisions at high energies is acceptable.